-Well done then, everyone who has ever worked in Homebaked, and looking back here on the match-day when the bakery fully opened back in October2013.
-Not so very long ago.
+Looking back here on the match-day when the bakery fully opened back in October 2013.

 Today’s post is a total celebration, of something wholly good, that’s happened today in Anfield.

 These have been tough years for Anfield and Everton.

 Because whatever you think of how it’s been done, new houses are being completed and new people are arriving.
 And the community of people who’ve stuck with their beloved place are gradually becoming a bigger and newer community.

 Because while many major football clubs have been leaving their inner-city homegrounds, this one, Liverpool FC, after much prevarication, has decided to stay.

 Today they’re playing West Bromwich Albion, and the crowds are gathering.

 I arrive a couple of hours before the match kicks off and it’s already busy.

 Inside I meet my old friend Robin Lawler.

 And for the next half an hour or more we sit and talk.
 Catching up with each other’s lives, our memories of both working around here for Liverpool Housing Trust in the early 1980s, and our joy at being sat here, in the dreamed of ‘Homebaked’ today.